new employees

 Train Existing Staff

 The first day (or first days) in the company serve mainly to create a connection between those arriving and those who already work there.
 It’s a time when everyone, not just the CEO, should help newcomers by explaining the company’s goals, values, and mission.
-To do this in the best possible way, you could promote a brief training of the existing staff, explaining the importance of welcoming new employees.
+To do this in the best possible way, you could promote a brief training for the existing staff, explaining the importance of welcoming new employees.

 Make sure everyone is aware of who they are.
 As newcomers will be overwhelmed with new information (and experiences) in the first few days or weeks, colleagues need to be prepared to help and guide them whenever necessary.
 You can even assign someone to be their “go-to” person for any questions while new employees get used to the workplace.